chickenanarchy/sd_image_gallery/README.md

 Add your preferred license text here.

 ---
-Concise by design: for a visual component overview see `PROJECT_STRUCTURE.md`.
+See `PROJECT_STRUCTURE.md` for a focused component diagram.